-- 1. The student will demonstrate techniques and tactics utilized in dim light shooting including but not limited to:
+- 1. The student will demonstrate techniques and tactics utilized in dim light shooting including, but not limited to:

-- Non-flashlight techniques a.
+- a.
+Shooting without a flashlight

-- Flashlight techniques b.
+- b.
+Flashlight techniques

-- Cover/movement c.
+- c.
+Cover/concealment

 - d.
+Movement

+- e.
 Reloading

+- f.
+Malfunction clearances

+- g.
+Target indicators
-Prerequisite: Forty (40) hours of the firearms program must be completed prior to the dim light shooting (8 hours of classroom and 32 hours of range instruction).

-Instructor ratio must be 4 to 1 except during moving training, then 1 to 1 ratio will be maintained for live fire.
-This ratio shall not include the instructor running the range exercise.
-Each student must have weapon, flashlight and duty leather.
+- 1. Prerequisite: Forty (40) hours of the firearms program must be completed prior to the dim light shooting (8 hours of classroom and 32 hours of range instruction) - 2.
+For dim light shooting that requires movement, the instructor to student ratio shall be 1:4 with an emphasis on the four rules of firearms safety.
+This ratio shall not include the instructor running the range exercise